 I know there are times when your prayer life can feel as dry as the Mojave and God may feel about as close as another solar system.
 However, I also know that we have to persevere through those times because it will change.
 Then, we can honestly encourage others to do the same because we understand, having been through what they are going through.

-So, I want to encourage all of you wonderful women who are changing the world by sharing God’s love to pray and to pray without losing heart.
-Pursue God like David did.
+So, I want to encourage all of you wonderful women in ministry who are changing the world by sharing God’s love, to pray and to pray without losing heart.
+Pursue God as David did.
 He talked to God all the time and poured everything out to Him.
 The ‘man after God’s own heart’ was a Prayer Warrior.
 I encourage you to follow in his example.

 **WM uses verses from different Bible translations.
 To see more information about the copyright for each one, please visit this page – Scripture Citations.